calugo/calugo.github.io/content/posts/Oscillators!/index.md

 <div style = "text-align: justify">

-If on the other hand the release is slower due to a malfunction of the calcium release units, which might lead to a slow recovery, the periodic response alternates between a high/low beat to beat calcium release regime.
+If on the other hand, the release is slow due to a malfunction of the calcium release units, the periodic response alternates between a high/low beat to beat calcium release.
 These  <b><i>calcium alternans</b></i> are a known mechanism for inducing cardiac arrhythmias such as atrial fibrillation.
 Below I show results for the case of
 {{< katex >}} \\( T_s=400\ ms \\) and \\(T_r = 320\ ms \\) .

 </div>

 <p align = "center">
-<iframe  src="https://calugo.github.io/UPC_Minimal_Calcium_Model/ALTT400.html" style="border: 0px dotted black; width: 60%; height: 850px;"> </iframe>
+<iframe  src="https://calugo.github.io/UPC_Minimal_Calcium_Model/ALTT500.html" style="border: 0px dotted black; width: 100%; height: 690px;"> </iframe>
 <b><i>
 </i></b>
 </p>